[Warning: Vastly overlong book review. Casual reader beware.]

 Lynn’s analysis is evolutionary in two senses.

 First, he presents both a functionalist explanation of why race differences in intelligence (supposedly) evolved (Chapter 16).
-This is the sort of ultimate evolutionary explanation with which evolutionary psychologists are usually concerned.
+This is the sort of ultimate evolutionary explanation with which evolutionary psychologists and sociobiogists are usually concerned.

 However, in addition, Lynn also traces evolution of intelligence over evolutionary history, both in humans of different races (Chapter 17) and among our non-humans and our pre-human ancestors (Chapter 15).